With the sudden surge of working from home and online schooling, Zoom has its time to shine.

 The domain restrictions require viewers to click the stream’s link from a specific landing page or domain.
 This helps to minimize the issue of being invaded by people who got their hands on a link that they weren’t supposed to.

-Other Zoom Alternatives
+Zoom Streaming Alternatives

 Although it has been around since 2003, about a decade ago, Skype emerged as one of the first social video chat tools.
 In 2011, it was acquired by Microsoft and slowly became a more professional platform.